bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 #### Visualizing derivative of the SDF

-With this method we're calculating what range we need to use to have a 1-pixel-wide edge gradient.
-With the example of a 128x128 image, the DDX for the R channel of the default UVs would be `1/128` or `0.0078` (not dissimilar from our previous fixed value of `0.01`).
+With this method we're calculating what range we need to use to have a 1-pixel-wide edge gradient at all scales.
+With the example of a 128x128 image, if you picture a linear gradient going from 0..1 (like a default tex coord) the change from one pixel to the next would be `1/128` or `0.0078` (not dissimilar from our previous fixed value of `0.01`).
 In this context it helps to think of the derivatives as the slope of the gradient.
 At smaller scales the slope is much larger, since from pixel to pixel the value changes quickly.
 At large scales the slope is much smaller.

 {{< magnify src="/img/smooth-sdf-shape-edges/demoShapes_sdfddx.png" alt="ddx of sdf" caption="ddx of the SDF" >}}